stephhappens/awesome-tools-for-junior-developers/README.md

 - [Object-Oriented JavaScript](https://www.udacity.com/course/ud015) - Learn how to utilize the various object-oriented programming features within JavaScript, and more importantly, how to write reusable and maintainable libraries.
 - [JavaScript Design Patterns](https://www.udacity.com/course/ud989) - Free course to learn the importance of separating concerns when writing JavaScript, gaining hands-on experience along the way
 - [JavaScript Advanced Tutorial by HTML Dog](http://htmldog.com/guides/javascript/advanced/) - Advanced JS tutorial
-- [Intro to Computer Science in JavaScript](https://codehs.com/info/curriculum/introjs) - An online course to help bring CS into Highschools.
+- [Intro to Computer Science in JavaScript](https://codehs.com/info/curriculum/introjs) - An online course to help bring CS into High schools.

 ---